tomheisenberg1/layerzwallet/README.md

 We are using Maestro since it's the only recommended option for Expo EAS.
 Test flows are located in `mobile/.maestro/`.
 We are also relying on Expo EAS for builds, so a generic workflow to run e2e tests on USB-connected Android device would be:

-- get a list of builds from EAS: `eas build:list` (optionally trigger the build manually first)
+- get a list of builds from EAS: `eas build:list` (optionally trigger the build manually first: `eas build --platform android --profile preview --message="debug smth" --no-wait`)
 - Note the `Artifacts` field, and download the one you need: `wget https://expo.dev/artifacts/eas/example.apk`
 - make sure Android device is connected and in dev mode, then install the apk: `adb install example.apk`
 - run the tests `npm run e2e` (from `mobile/` dir)